hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="openldapcheckoutlibrary"></a>
 # **OpenLDAPCheckOutLibrary**
-> void OpenLDAPCheckOutLibrary (string name, OpenLDAPCheckOutLibraryRequest openLDAPCheckOutLibraryRequest, string openldapMountPath = null)
+> void OpenLDAPCheckOutLibrary (OpenLDAPCheckOutLibraryRequest openLDAPCheckOutLibraryRequest, string name, string openldapMountPath = "openldap", TimeSpan? wrapTTL = null)

 Check a service account out from the library.